-George And Amal Clooney Are Not Getting $1 Billion Divorce, Despite Tabloid Rumors
+George And Amal Clooney Are Not Getting $1 Billion Divorce, Despite Tabloid Rumors [Debunked]

 Amal recently professed her love and admiration for George at the AFI Lifetime Achievement Award Gala in June.
 Her speech was filled with heartwarming sentiment which makes it even harder to believe that the couple is headed for divorce.

-During her remarks, she praised his fathering skills which flies in the face of Star’s claims that Amal takes issue with him abdicating his parental responsibilities.
+During her remarks, she praised his fathering skills which fly in the face of Star’s claims that Amal takes issue with him abdicating his parental responsibilities.

 “My love, what I have found with you is the great love that I always hoped existed.
 And seeing you with our children, Ella and Alexander, is the greatest joy in my life,” she said.
 “You fill our home with laughter and happiness and that’s even before the children have worked out that ‘dada’ is actually Batman, a talking fox and friends with Mary Poppins.”